aonontojahan/Machine-Learning/README.md

 ---

-Contributions are welcome!
+## 🤝Contributions are welcome!
 Feel free to:

 -Fix bugs
 -Add new algorithms